Transitivity of conservative toral endomorphisms: The result

-If a non-singular linear map on $\RR$ has a real eigenvalue of modulus one, then it has an invariant one dimensional subspace of rational inclination corresponding to its other eigenvalue.
+If a non-singular linear map $A:\RR \to \RR$ that satisfies $A (\ZZ) \subset \ZZ$ has a real eigenvalue of modulus one, then it has an invariant one dimensional subspace of rational inclination corresponding to its other eigenvalue.
 This subspace projects to an invariant circle on $\TT$.
 This circle can be thickened to create an invariant stripe.
-In other words, the induced map on $\TT$ is not transitive.
-Conversely, a linear non-singular map on $\RR$ preserving $\ZZ$ which has no real eigenvalue of modulus one induces a transitive (in fact ergodic --- see the appendix of \cite{MR1846198}) map on $\TT$ according to Theorem \ref{main}.
+In other words, the map induced by $A$ on $\TT$ is not transitive.
+Conversely, a linear non-singular map on $\RR$ preserving $\ZZ$ which has no real eigenvalue of modulus one induces a transitive (in fact ergodic --- see \cite{aoki1994topological} or the appendix of \cite{MR1846198}) map on $\TT$ according to Theorem \ref{main}.
 We can therefore rephrase Theorem \ref{main} as follows.

 \begin{theorem2} If a linear map on $\TT$ of degree at least two is transitive, then its whole homotopy class of area preserving endomorphisms consists entirely of transitive elements. \end{theorem2}

 It was shown by Hetzel et al. \cite{MR2321252} that if one chooses a $2 \times 2$ matrix with integer entries at random with respect to the uniform point distribution on some interval $[-N, N] \subset \Z$, then the probability that the matrix has integer eigenvalues tends to zero as $N$ tends to infinity.
 That provides us with a precise way in which Theorem \ref{main} can be interpreted to say that \emph{most homotopic classes of conservative endomorphisms consist entirely of transitive elements}.